eero-lehtinen/oklch-color-picker.nvim/readme.md

   - Oklch uses the same theory as Oklab, but uses parameters that are easier to understand
   - L<sub>r</sub> estimate is used instead of L as specified in [another article by the same guy](https://bottosson.github.io/posts/colorpicker/#intermission---a-new-lightness-estimate-for-oklab)

-This plugin doesn't highlight any colors in the editor, so a highligher like [uga-rosa/ccc.nvim](https://github.com/uga-rosa/ccc.nvim) or [brenoprata10/nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) is a good companion plugin.

 ## Installation

 [lazy.nvim](https://github.com/folke/lazy.nvim)